open-mmlab/mmdeploy/docs/en/get_started.md

 #### JAVA API

-You can learn the usage of MMDeploy C+ API from \[demo codes\]((https://github.com/open-mmlab/mmdeploy/tree/master/demo/java).
+You can learn the usage of MMDeploy C+ API from [demo codes](https://github.com/open-mmlab/mmdeploy/tree/master/demo/java).
 We'll talk about them more in our next release.

 ## Evaluate Model